 Students requesting transfer from another institution will be advised of courses that may transfer from other institutions based on content from courses.
-Also, the student must be in good standing from previous institution and this will require a letter from previous institution stating student is in good standing and would be allowed back into previous program if indicated.
-Proper documents, TEAS test scores, timeline of less than 3 years from beginning of program and all other requested documents must be submitted prior to meeting with student.
-If student meets criteria to transfer, they will follow the same criteria that readmission students will follow.
-IF the student is unable to meet the criteria successfully, they will be considered to enroll as new student and start in the track that best fits their request.
+Also, the student must be in good standing from a previous institution, and this will require a letter from previous institution stating student is in good standing and would be allowed back into the previous program if indicated.
+Proper documents, TEAS test scores, timeline of less than 3 years from beginning of program, less than 12 months separation from nursing courses documentation, and all other requested documents must be submitted prior to meeting with student.
+If a student meets criteria to transfer, they will follow the same criteria that readmission students will follow.
+IF the student is unable to meet the criteria successfully, they will be considered to enroll as a new student and start in the track that best fits their request.

-PROFESSIONAL AND ACADEMIC INTEGRITY
+PROFESSIONAL AND ACADEMIC INTEGRITY Professional Integrity

-Professional Integrity